-- (a) Represents income from our former equity interest in CST Fuel Supply.
-The CST Fuel Supply Exchange closed on March 25, 2020. - (b) In addition, we distributed motor fuel to sub-wholesalers who distributed to additional sites. - (c) The decrease in the independent dealer site count from December 31, 2021 to December 31, 2022 was primarily attributable to loss of contracts, most of which were lower margin, partially offset by the increase in independent dealer sites as a result of the acquisition of assets from CSS. - (d) The decrease in the lessee dealer site count from December 31, 2021 to December 31, 2022 was primarily attributable to our real estate rationalization effort.
+- (a) In addition, we distributed motor fuel to sub-wholesalers who distributed to additional sites. - (b) The decrease in the independent dealer site count from December 31, 2022 to December 31, 2023 was primarily attributable to the net loss of contracts, partially offset by divestitures of certain lessee dealer sites but with continued fuel supply. - (c) The decrease in the lessee dealer site count from December 31, 2022 to December 31, 2023 was primarily attributable to the conversion of certain lessee dealer sites to company operated sites, largely in the second quarter of 2023, the conversion of certain lessee dealer sites to commission sites, largely in the fourth quarter of 2023, and our real estate rationalization effort.